zxing-js/library/README.md

 ### Environments

-Examples below are for QR barcode, all other supported barcodes work similary.
+Examples below are for QR barcode, all other supported barcodes work similarly.

 #### Browser